This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Please Contact Us with any questions or comments.

-Many treatment options are available for people diagnosed with pleural malignant mesothelioma, including chemotherapy and radiation, targeted therapies, gene therapies and surgery.
-Perhaps the most extreme of the surgical options is a lung transplant, which is a treatment that tends to be used as a last resort, when other measures have failed to provide results.
-Pleural mesothelioma—mesothelioma of the lining of the lungs—is the most common form of this rare cancer type, which typically affects people who found themselves exposed to airborne asbestos fibers on a regular basis and over the long term.
+Many treatment options are available for people diagnosed with pleural malignant mesothelioma, including chemotherapy, radiation, targeted therapies, gene therapies and surgery.
+An extreme surgical option is a lung transplant, though this is typically used as a last resort when other measures have failed.
+Pleural mesothelioma, cancer that affects the lining of the lungs, is the most common type of this rare cancer, which typically affects people regularly exposed to airborne asbestos fibers for years.

 When is Lung Transplantation an Option for Treating Malignant Mesothelioma?

-The type of treatment used for malignant mesothelioma is dependent on a few factors, such as the stage of the cancer at diagnosis and the overall health of the patient being treated.
-Lung transplantation is an uncommon treatment method for mesothelioma, as it is the most extreme surgical treatment there is for pleural mesothelioma.
-However, for patients who meet the qualifying criteria and whose mesothelioma has caused severe damage to the lining of the lungs, a lung transplant may be the key to a longer, fuller life.
+Treatment for malignant mesothelioma depends on several factors, including the stage of cancer at diagnosis and the overall health of the patient.
+Lung transplantation is an uncommon treatment method for mesothelioma.
+In fact, it is the most extreme surgical treatment there is for pleural mesothelioma.
+However, for patients who meet qualifying criteria and have severe damage caused by mesothelioma, a lung transplant may be the key to a longer, fuller life.

 What are the Benefits of Lung Transplantation?

 If you suffer from pleural mesothelioma, there are several benefits to having a lung transplant: